Skip to content

 Languages in Hong Kong

-Mandarin has achieved distinction in business communications, as it is the established lingua franca in the economic boomtowns of Mainland China, while Cantonese is the local language spoken in both Hong Kong and southeastern China.
-90% of the population in Hong Kong communicates in Cantonese.
+Mandarin holds distinction in business communications; it serves as the established lingua franca in Mainland China’s economic boomtowns.
+Cantonese serves as the local language in both Hong Kong and southeastern China, and 90% of Hong Kong’s population uses it for communication.

 So, if you are living and working in Hong Kong for your whole life, stick with the Cantonese language.
 And if you want to move later on to another country and learn another language for your future international career, go with Mandarin.
 Moreover, if you have been transferred within a multinational company, you would not need to speak Cantonese where most of the people in the firm would be able to communicate in English.